MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/drag-and-drop.md

 - `CanDrag`, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drag source.
 The default value of this property is `false`.
 - `DragStartingCommand`, of type `ICommand`, which is executed when a drag gesture is first recognized.
 - `DragStartingCommandParameter`, of type `object`, which is the parameter that's passed to the `DragStartingCommand`.
-- `DropCompletedCommmand`, of type `ICommand`, which is executed when the drag source is dropped.
+- `DropCompletedCommand`, of type `ICommand`, which is executed when the drag source is dropped.
 - `DropCompletedCommandParameter`, of type `object`, which is the parameter that's passed to the `DropCompletedCommand`.

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.